alexwlchan/alexwlchan.net/src/_drafts/animated-bird.md

-## Using a mask to gradually reveal the image
+## What are the key steps in this animation?

 Most of the animation is made up of five "swoop" images, which look like strokes of a paintbrush.
 These were clearly made by an artist in a design app like Photoshop.